 These interaction warnings are designed for your protection because sometimes these additions will lessen or increase the effects of your medication, or otherwise change how the medication is absorbed.

 One problem is that since alcohol is considered a system-depressant(slows things down), it will increase the effect of other depressants that are also slowing your system down.
-If your vital systems like your heart and lungs are slowed down too much, they may fail altogether(this is one of the dangers of many forms of overdose).

 In many cases, medications also increase the effects of the other substance so you can no longer predict your personal tolerance.